plone-gomobile/gomobile.mobile/README.txt

 GoMobile is a Plone add-on product to turn Plone to converged web and mobile content management system.
+It aims to be the leading open source solution for mobile and converged content management.
+This is achieved by not making compromises on mobile site usability.

 Features
 --------